 Gardens of Powerscourt

+A mile above the village of Enniskerry, the Gardens of Powerscourt cover 47 acres within the 700-acre estate.
+The dreamy driveway alone is a mile long.
 While the mansion's interior, only partially restored after a 1974 fire, isn't much, its meticulously kept aristocratic gardens are Ireland's best.
 The house was commissioned in the 1730s by Richard Wingfield, first viscount of Powerscourt.
-The gardens, created during the Victorian era (1858–1875), are called "the grand finale of Europe's formal gardening tradition…probably the last garden of its size and quality ever to be created."
+The gardens, created during the Victorian era (1858–1875), have been called "the grand finale of Europe's formal gardening tradition…probably the last garden of its size and quality ever to be created."
 I'll buy that.

-Pat O'Connor is the co-author of Rick Steves' Ireland guidebook
+Pat O'Connor is the co-author of the Rick Steves Ireland guidebook.